soyersoyer/SwCrypt/README.md

 Sign:

 - Convert message to NSData using UTF8 encoding
-- Calculate the NSData's SHA512 digest
-- Sign with the private key using OAEP padding with SHA512 digest
+- Sign with the private key using PSS padding with SHA512 digest
 - Base64 encode the sign

 Verify:

 - Base64 decode the sign
 - Convert message to NSData using UTF8 encoding
-- Calculate the NSData's SHA512 digest
-- Verify with the public key using OAEP padding with SHA512 digest
+- Verify with the public key using PSS padding with SHA512 digest

 -----